syntithenai/docker-cmfive/README.md

 ## Security
 These images are hopelessly insecure with published default passwords for important services and a published key for root login.

-**DO NOT EXPOSE any of the docker network interfaces to the internet!!**
+**DO NOT EXPOSE any of the docker network interfaces to the internet without securing the image!!**

 ## Container persistence.